bacover/OpenVINOInstall/GX_Configure_2018R5.md

-# Configuration Guide for OpenVINO 2018R5 and the Intel® Arria® 10 GX FPGA Development Kit on Linux (Ubuntu/CentOS)
+# Configuration Guide for the Intel® Distribution of OpenVINO™ Toolkit 2018R5 and the Intel® Arria® 10 FPGA GX Development Kit on Linux* (Ubuntu*/CentOS*)

 Configuration Notes:

   * For a first-time installation, use all steps.
   * Use steps 1 and 2 only after receiving a new FPGA card.
-  * Repeat steps 3-6 when installing a new version of the Intel Distribution of OpenVINO toolkit.
+  * Repeat steps 3-6 when installing a new version of the Intel® Distribution of OpenVINO™ toolkit.
-  * Use steps 4-6 when a Neural Network topology used by an Intel Distribution of OpenVINO application changes.
+  * Use steps 4-6 when a Neural Network topology used by an Intel® Distribution of OpenVINO™ toolkit application changes.

-## 1. Configure the Intel® Arria® 10 GX FPGA Development Kit
+## 1. Configure the Intel® Arria® 10 FPGA GX Development Kit

-To configure the Intel® Arria® 10 GX FPGA Development Kit, use the instruction in the [Configuring the Intel® Arria 10 GX FPGA Development Kit for the Intel FPGA SDK for OpenCL](https://www.intel.com/content/www/us/en/programmable/documentation/tgy1490191698959.html?_ga=2.246291212.90797072.1535473709-1926199859.1534783437) guide.
-Stop after you configure and install the Intel Arria 10 GX FPGA Development Kit board.
+To configure the Intel® Arria® 10 GX FPGA Development Kit, use the instruction in the [Configuring the Intel® Arria 10 FPGA GX Development Kit for the Intel® FPGA SDK for OpenCL™](https://www.intel.com/content/www/us/en/programmable/documentation/tgy1490191698959.html?_ga=2.246291212.90797072.1535473709-1926199859.1534783437) guide.
+Stop after you configure and install the Intel® Arria® 10 FPGA GX Development Kit board.
 Do not follow the steps in the rest of the document.
 Instead, return to this document upon completing the specified section.

 ![](https://software.intel.com/sites/default/files/managed/43/e6/initialize%20STOP%20copy.png)

-## 2. Program the Intel® Arria® 10 GX FPGA Development Kit
+## 2. Program the Intel® Arria® 10 FPGA GX Development Kit

 **NOTE**: You need to do this only once, after you set up the FPGA board.

   * Use one of the following two links to download the Intel® Quartus® software, depending on the version you want:

-  * If you have an Intel® Quartus® license, use  [QuartusProProgrammerSetup-17.1.0.240-linux](http://fpgasoftware.intel.com/17.1/?edition=pro&amp;platform=linux&amp;download_manager=dlm3&amp;product=qprogrammer#tabs-4).
+  * If you have an Intel® Quartus® software license, use  [QuartusProProgrammerSetup-17.1.0.240-linux](http://fpgasoftware.intel.com/17.1/?edition=pro&amp;platform=linux&amp;download_manager=dlm3&amp;product=qprogrammer#tabs-4).
 This software uses about 500 MB of disk space.

 ![](https://software.intel.com/sites/default/files/managed/7c/b9/Quartus%20Pro%20Download.png)